On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: The Dirac Hartree Fock Equations in Algebraic Approximation

-\twocolumngrid Once the matrix elements given above are evaluated with an initially chosen basis$-$set, the methods employed for solution of the Eq. (\ref{eq:35_DHFRFOUREXP1}) in non$-$relativistic calculations can readily be adopted to relativistic calculations.
-The procedures for transformation to an orthonormal space and computing the eigenvalues such as L{{\"o}}wdin orthogonalization \cite{57_Lowdin_1950}, Cholesky decomposition \cite{58_Press_1992} or Schur decomposition \cite{59_Schur_1909} varies according to the size of matrix, programming language to be used which is also a matter of computer sciences.
+are density matrices, $c_{ip}^{\beta\varepsilon^{\dagger}}$ is the complex conjugte of $c_{ip}^{\beta\varepsilon}$, $\mu=\left\lbrace 0,1 \right\rbrace$, $\left\lbrace \varepsilon, \varepsilon' \right\rbrace=\left\lbrace 0, 1 \right\rbrace$.\\ Once the matrix elements given above are evaluated with an initially chosen basis$-$set the methods employed for solution of Eq. (\ref{eq:9_DHFRFOUREXP1}) in non$-$relativistic calculations can readily be adapted to relativistic calculations.
+The procedures for transformation to an ortho-normal space and computing the eigenvalues such as L{{\"o}}wdin orthogonalization \cite{89_Lowdin_1950}, Cholesky decomposition \cite{90_Press_1992} or Schur decomposition \cite{91_Schur_1909} varies according to the size of matrix, programming language to be used which is also a matter for computer science.